-The first two production processes require positron beams, and offer a strong advantage in terms of production rates compared to electrons for DP masses around the resonant value $m_{\textrm{res}} =\sqrt{2 m_e E_{Beam}} \sim 277 \, \textrm{MeV}$.
-In particular, the resonant production mechanism has the highest cross-section due to a single electromagnetic vertex and Breit–Wigner enhancement.
+The first two production processes require positron beams, and offer an important advantage in terms of production rates compared to electrons beams, for DP masses around the resonant value $m_{\textrm{res}} =\sqrt{2 m_e E_{Beam}} \sim 277 \, \textrm{MeV}$.
+The resonant production mechanism has the highest cross-section due to a single electromagnetic vertex and Breit–Wigner enhancement.
 Unfortunately, this occurs only within a narrow mass range, very close to the $\sqrt{s}$ of the collision.
 At lowest order, this process yields a cross section that, away from the resonant c.m. energy, is proportional to the $A'$ width $\Gamma_{A'}$, which is strongly suppressed by the small coupling constant $\varepsilon$~\cite{Nardi:2018cxi}

 where $s$ is the invariant mass squared, and $\sigma_{\rm peak}= 12 \pi/m_{A'}^2$~\cite{Nardi:2018cxi}.
 While the extremely narrow width of the DP makes this distribution strongly peaked around the resonant mass $m_{\textrm{res}}$, two main effects concur to widen significantly the mass range where this production mechanism dominates.
-First, the RMS beam energy spread $ \sigma_\textrm{Beam}/E_{\textrm{Beam}} \simeq 1\% $ is modeled using a Gaussian distribution, then further convolved with the differential track lengths $\frac{\partial T_{e}}{\partial E}$ representing the total length (in unit of radiation length) of the material traversed by all $e^\pm$ of a given energy $E$ present in the shower.
+First, the RMS beam energy spread $ \sigma_\textrm{Beam}/E_{\textrm{Beam}} \simeq 1\% $ is modelled using a Gaussian distribution, then further convolved with the differential track lengths $\frac{\partial T_{e}}{\partial E}$ representing the total length (in unit of radiation length) of the material traversed by all $e^\pm$ of a given energy $E$ present in the shower.
 We use analytical expressions derived in~\cite{Tsai:1966js}:

 where $t_{tar}$ is the target length in unit of radiation length and $E_0$ is the initial positron energy before entering the target.

 Second, the atomic electrons in the target are nor free nor at rest.
 Their spatial localization implies a certain momentum distribution, which in turn can alter significantly the CoM energy of the $e^+ e^-$ system.
 We model this effect following Ref.~\cite{Arias-Aragon:2024qji}.